Global Alternative Investments

-Structured Credit fundamentals remain supportive, although we are cognizant that trends in property prices and delinquencies have softened marginally.
-We view the risk-reward tradeoff within Structured Credit as more attractive than traditional fixed income, and believe investors can benefit from the high cash flow generated by the securities.
+Structured Credit fundamentals remain supportive, although we recognize that trends in property prices and delinquencies have softened marginally.
+We view the risk-reward tradeoff within Structured Credit as more attractive than traditional fixed income.
+We believe that investors can benefit from the high cash-flow potential of this strategy.

 |Weight||Rationale and Further Detail|

 |Asset Class - Hedge: Macro||